-7.8 WIRE CUTTER
+7.9 WIRE CUTTER

-See section 2.8 for accident prevention when removing a foreign object/blockage.
+See section 2.8 for accident prevention when removing a foreign object / blockage.

 The wire cutter is an important safety feature.
 It is located on the underside of the adjustable part of the nose.
 Its function is to, as far as possible cut longer lengths of wire into shorter, safe lengths.
 However, the dangers that wire presents means that the operator must ensure that there is no wire in the area to be cut and that there is no wire wrapped around the rotor.
-Follow below section removing foreign objects or blockage from the machine if needing to remove wire from the cutting head.
+Follow later section removing foreign objects or blockage from the machine if needing to remove wire from the cutting head.

-Never interfere with, or modify the wire cutter.
+Never interfere with or modify the wire cutter.

-7.9 VERGE CUTTING
+7.10 VERGE CUTTING

-All 600 trimmer models have head and lift float as options.
+All 6000 trimmer models have head float and lift float as options.

-Head float works using the centrally-placed head which can then roll naturally with the ground contours, easing the operator's task.
-The operator can override this manually by operating the lever or joystick head angle service.
+Head float can be engaged or disengaged on the control box.
+It works using the centrally placed head which can then roll naturally with the ground contours, easing the operator's task.
+The operator can override this manually by operating the joystick head angle service.

+Lift float can be engaged or disengaged on the control box.
 Lift float facility is, operated by manually charging an accumulator.
-This reduces the load on the roller; thereby lowering the break back forces and saving the operator from having to constantly alter the cutting height.
+This reduces the load on the roller; thereby lowering the breakback forces and saves the operator from having to constantly alter the cutting height.
 The operator will be required to operate the lift cylinder up or down to always ensure the cutting head rear roller is in contact with ground.